topdefi/exzo-edge/e2e/README.md

 # E2E tests

-The implemented E2E tests start a local instance of polygon-edge.
+The implemented E2E tests start a local instance of exzocoin.

 ## Step 1: Run the tests